English Bridge Union: Juniors

-The English Bridge Union believes strongly in supporting and encouraging young bridge players, as the future of the game.
-They have regional Youth Officers to further service the needs of junior bridge.
+The English Bridge Union believes in supporting and encouraging young bridge players.
 Junior international teams have squad managers.

 England are represented at under-16, under-21 and under-26 age groups, and in some competitions by a 'Girls' team (for women under 26 years old).
 International events include the European and World Championships, the Channel Trophy (against France, Belgium and the Netherlands) and the Junior Camrose Trophy (Under 26) and Peggy Bayer Trophy (Under 21) against the other Home Unions.

 The age groups were previously referred to by some countries, including England, as under-15, under-20 and under-25.
 The nomenclature was changed in 2015 as a standardised naming system was sought, but the age requirements were not adjusted.